wp-plugins/wp-conversion-by-rightune/readme.txt

 == Description ==

-Play to your visitor​'s emotion and convert them into loyal customers by playing relevant, customized background music.
+Play to your visitor​s' emotion and convert them into loyal customers by playing relevant, customized background music.
 This ambiance adds a deep emotional dimension to your site's content and directly impacts user behavior, increases staying time, loyalty and revenue. ​We take the widely-accepted concept of in-store music used and leverage it for the online world.
 Up to 20% increase in conversions.

 Key features:
 ♪ You set the desired mood on your website and your business goal and we'll customize play lists just for you.